The County Council is the host authority for the Nottinghamshire Police and Crime Panel.

 Members of the Panel

 The Panel is made up of at least one elected representative (councillors or elected mayors) from each local authority (unitary, county and district) within the force area and two independent co-optees.
+The Panel also has four independent members.

 The current membership of the Panel is therefore: